revng/orchestra/README.md

   orc components
   ```

-### Virtualenvs
+### Virtualenv

-We also support installing orchestra inside a virtualenv.
+If you do not want to install orchestra globally, you can use a `virtualenv`.

 * Create and activate a virtualenv
   ```sh